XzByte/dev-learning-track/Python/readme.md

-# Here are my checkpoint when learning
+# Here are my checkpoint when learning Python

 - [x] Hello World